A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 - Treatment coordinators start from better context and spend less of the week rescuing preventable misses.

-The Rage Number captures the measurable treatment-start leak.
-The Vibration Tax is everything the practice carries because the consult path still feels fragile: the owner knowing starts should be higher, the treatment coordinator feeling permanently behind, and the front desk feeling like it is always choosing which good lead gets saved first.
+The calculator captures the measurable treatment-start leak.
+The stress cost is everything the practice carries because the consult path still feels fragile: leadership knowing starts should be higher, the treatment coordinator feeling permanently behind, and the front desk feeling like it is always choosing which good lead gets saved first.

 Orthodontic practices are especially vulnerable because demand is comparison-driven and timing-sensitive.
 A slow first touch does not just feel inefficient.
 It makes the clinic feel older, harder, and less available than another practice that answered cleanly.